jbanday808/ai-powered-threat-detection-platform/case-studies/lumma-stealer/README.md

 # Project Highlights

-- ✅ Investigated a Lumma Stealer credential theft malware sample in an isolated malware analysis lab.
+- ✅ Investigated a Lumma Stealer credential theft malware sample in an isolated analysis lab.
 - ✅ Performed static analysis, dynamic analysis, and reverse engineering using IDA Pro.
 - ✅ Developed a custom YARA rule for malware detection.
 - ✅ Created Indicators of Compromise (IOCs) and Splunk threat hunting queries.